One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

 The main idea behind .NET Core was to be able to run on multiple operating systems.
 Thus, you could have your same app on Windows, Linux, Mac, iOS, Android, etc.

-Being open-source, it allows the community to contribute to and improve the platform, and its updates can be viewed and audited directly on GitHub.
+Being open-source, it allows the community to contribute and improve the platform, and its updates can be viewed and audited directly on GitHub.

 .NET Standard